Skip to content

 Config files after install

-The package stores presentation settings in real JSON files.
+The package stores presentation and backend settings in real JSON files.

 Global config: